eelezovic/eelezovic/README.md

 ## About Me

-- 💻 I am currently working with Dekki Ai as a Front-end Developer.
+- 💻 I am currently working with Dekki Ai as a software developer.
 I leverage my passion for coding and continuous learning to build innovative software solutions using the latest technologies.
 My expertise lies in TypeScript, React.js, Node.js, Express.js, and MySQL.

 ## Projects